modellingDH/ODP_experience/README.md

-# Ontology Design Patter - Experience & Observation
+# Ontology Design Pattern - Experience & Observation
 Formalisation of the ontology design pattern for representing experience through observation

 Documentation on the [submission page](http://ontologydesignpatterns.org/wiki/Submissions:Experience_%26_Observation) to the Ontology Design Pattern repository.